nreaLms/halflife-featureful/README.md

 * func_plat, func_train and func_door sound attenuation can be configured in level editor.
 * Monsters and models scale can be changed (like in Spirit of Half-Life)
 * Added use_through_walls cvar to prevent using things through walls (experimental).
+* func_tank can be configured to have a limited number of ammo.
+* func_breakable can contain new items (e.g. Opposing Force weapons and ammo).

 ## How to build